Ed will be speaking at the Schwartz/Resiman Centre at the Prosserman JCC, 4588 Bathurst St, North York, ON M2R 1W6, Canada at 7:30 pm.

 Reconstructionist Rabbinical College — Contemporary Jewish Landscape

-Ed will be teaching part of a session of the RRC’s Contemporary Jewish Landscape class on November 25, 2019.
+Ed taught a lively session of the RRC’s Contemporary Jewish Landscape class on November 25, 2019.

 Anshe Emeth Memorial Temple